simoncozens/fonts-and-layout/features.md

 But at least we now have all the pieces we need to contextually move a mark down a bit from its usual position under a base character: a four-argument `pos` instruction which lets us move the second character in a pair, and a four-element value record which lets us move things up and down.
 Hence:

-    pos @longdescenders 0 \uni0956 <0 -90 0 0>;
+    pos @longdescenders 0 uni0956 <0 -90 0 0>;

 What does this say?
-When we have a long descender and a UE vowel, the consonent positioned normally (`0`), but the vowel sign gets its position shifted by 90 units downwards.
+When we have a long descender and a UE vowel, the consonant positioned normally (`0`), but the vowel sign gets its position shifted by 90 units downwards.
 That should be enough to avoid the collision.

 ## More about the rule application process